Report of death

 Nearly all Finnish cemeteries are owned by Evangelical Lutheran parishes, but a grave can be obtained even if you do not belong to the Evangelical Lutheran Church.
 Graves are subject to a charge, and more information is available from the parishes.
 If the deceased person did not belong to a church and did not want a religious burial, such a ceremony will not be arranged.
 Deceased persons can be buried in coffins or cremated.
 Many municipalities also include cemeteries of other religions.
 For example, Orthodox, Islamic and Jewish cemeteries are available in the largest cities.
 In addition, many municipalities have grave sites for deceased persons who did not belong to any religion.
 Cremated ashes can also be sprinkled on land or into a body of water if this is permitted by the land owner.

 Sometimes the deceased is entitled to funeral allowance (hautausavustus) due to his or her final employment or membership of a trade union.
 To find out more, contact the employer or the trade union.
-It is possible to apply for financial assistance from Kela and the social office (sosiaalitoimisto) of the place of domicile if the deceased was without financial means.
+It is possible to apply for income support (toimeentulotuki) from Kela and your local social services for arranging the funeral of a deceased person without financial means.

 Family pension (perhe-eläke) can be paid to the spouse or children of the deceased after his or her death.
 The purpose of the pension is to ensure the livelihood of the widow and children.
 Two family pension schemes are in place in Finland: Kela’s (the Social Insurance institution of Finland) family pension and the employment pension system’s family pension.
 If the deceased person was employed or ran a business in Finland, the widow and children may be eligible for a family pension provided by the employment pension system.
 Both pensions can be applied for at Kela.